Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Desserts, cakes, pies and baklava

-Of course you can count on the Turks to also have plenty of sweets available in the lounge.
-There is a wide choice of Turkish delight and different cakes and pies, as well as of course baklava.
+Of course, you can count on the Turks to also have plenty of sweets available in the lounge.

-You can find this ‘sweet tooth’ station on the balcony terrace.
-You will also find here some large canisters filled with Turkish Airlines’ trademark raspberry and lemonade drinks which are served as pre-departure beverages in business class.
+Here, you will also find here some large jars filled with Turkish Airlines’ trademark raspberry and lemonade drinks, which are served as pre-departure beverages in Turkish Airlines business class.

 Coffee and tea